adslbarxatov/SudokuSolver/docs/index.md

 and finds first one that doesn’t conflict with sudoku game rules.

 > Warning!
 This method ***always*** finishes with some result (it is finite).
-> But in some cases it can take some time.
+> But in some cases it can take time.
 This behavior is correct
 > for the application.

 In addition, the app now has a game mode: it can check for the presence